Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 The cost of the equipment is quite high.
 Its simplest standard equipment will cost the company ten million rubles.

-But this example is suitable for a small scale organization.
-For larger production, you can purchase a sorting station capable of passing through itself up to ten tons per hour.
+But this example is suitable for a small-scale organization.
+For more large production you can purchase a sorting station capable of passing through up to ten tons per hour.
 The productivity of such equipment is much higher than that of a mini-factory.
-This station is capable of separating 16 types of MSW from a mixed flow.
-Station maintenance requires at least 40 people.
+This station is capable of separating 16 types of solid waste from a mixed stream.
+Maintenance of the station requires at least 40 people.
 A good option for such equipment is the JSSORT complex.
 It has impressive dimensions.
-To install the entire station, you will need an area 40 meters wide and 80 meters long.
-Such equipment is capable of serving about 15 garbage trucks in one eight-hour working day.
+To install the entire station, an area 40 meters wide and 80 meters long will be required.
+Such equipment is capable of servicing about 15 garbage trucks in one eight-hour working day.

-Such a set of equipment will cost three times more than a mini-factory.
+Such a complex of equipment will cost three times more than a mini-plant.
 Its cost is about 30 million rubles.
-This includes the cost of building a suitable space for the station.
+This includes the cost of constructing suitable premises for the station.

-A very profitable option for making money on waste disposal is a plant for processing rubber products (car tires) into small crumbs.
-After the operation of specialized equipment, only rubber powder remains, crushed into granules, which is perfectly suitable for recycling.
+A very profitable option for making money from waste disposal is a plant for processing rubber products (car tires) into small crumbs.
+After the operation of specialized equipment, only rubber powder remains, crushed into granules, which is ideal for recycling.

 • asphalt;